mariodmpereira/mariodmpereira.github.io/docs/jekyll/03-customising-just-the-docs copy.md

 ## Homepage title

-At the time of writing this post, this theme contains a small issue.
+At the time of writing this post, this theme contains a "small issue".

 If you look at the screenshot above for the **favicon**, you will notice there's a hyphen before the page name.